 As part of PB4L, all students are monitored on the playground and in the classroom.
 Positive behaviour is acknowledged through house colour token distribution.

-At times a more individualised approach is needed for some students and a Diocesan Individual Behaviour Management Plan is developed by teachers and parents.
+At times a more individualised approach is needed for some students and an Individual Behaviour Management Plan is developed by teachers and parents.
 The shared partnership between home and school is vital in assisting students.

 Read more about our Positive Behaviours 4 Learning (PB4L) Framework.